corsairmarks/combined_silfae_revisited/mod/README.md

 * Custom starting initializer now supports a variety of civics and origin starts (all the built-in ones)
 * Add an extra species trait (Communal) to the prescripted empire, because Repugnant is now -2 points
 * Update portrait and clothing selection for Pops - your Pops will wear clothing based on their jobs
+* The Viverrokans are part of the Mammalian species class (since Stellaris 3.8)
-* Support being able to choose a single-gender species (new in Stellaris 3.2)
+* Support being able to choose a single-gender species (since Stellaris 3.2)

 ## Compatibility